davidacm/beepKeyboard/readme.md

 ## Usage
   To enable or disable features, go to NVDA settings and select beep keyboard category.
 In that category you can configure all  supported features by this add-on.
   "Beep for uppercases  when caps lock is on" is enabled by default.
-  If you need furter customizations, open the advanced settings dialog that contains the following settings:
+  If you need more settings, open the advanced settings dialog that contains the following options:

 * Ignored characters with shift pressed: all characters here will be ignored to beeping when shift is pressed.
 Escape Sequences are allowed, e.g. "\t" for tab, "\r" for carriage return.
 * Beep always for the following characters: set here all characters that you want NVDA beeps for.
 Escape Sequences are allowed, e.g. "\t" for tab, "\r" for carriage return.
 * Select tone to configure: you can configure parameters for all tones.
 Select one here, and set the parameters in the next text boxes.
-NVDA will beep the current selected tone with the configured parameters.
+When change selection, NVDA will beep for the current selected tone with the current parameters set in the dialog.
 * Tone pitch: tone pitch for the current selected tone.
 * Tone length: tone length for the current selected tone.
 * Tone volume: tone volume for the current selected tone.